-Research shows that individuals with more education live longer, healthier lives than those with less education.
-And, Kansas data indicates that lower levels of education are often linked to lack of health care coverage, limited ability to pay for medical or dental treatment, higher use of tobacco products, increased obesity rates and poor health outcomes.
-The state average for graduation rates (2016) was 86%, which means that 14% of students were left behind.
-In addition, 65% of fourth graders are not proficient in reading.
+Kansas data indicates that lower levels of education are often linked to lack of health care coverage, limited ability to pay for medical or dental treatment, higher use of tobacco products, increased obesity rates and poor health outcomes.
+The state average for graduation rates (2018) was 87.3 percent, which means that 12.7 percent of students were left behind.
+In addition, 63 percent of fourth graders are not proficient in reading.
 KHF believes that by improving educational attainment, we can work toward better employment opportunities and better health outcomes.

 Few measures of educational success are as prevalent as high school graduation rate.
 Every district strives to graduate its students, as a high school diploma is often a dividing line between obtaining a job with a living wage as opposed to working in low-paying jobs without the possibility of advancement.
 Additionally, high school graduation is also a key indicator toward positive health outcomes.
 To examine the graduation rates in Kansas, the map below shows public school graduation rates for every county in the state, using the 2019-2020 school year as the time period.
 This data comes from the Kansas State Department of Education.

 Through its early childhood and literacy programs, KHF hopes to make a long-term impact in the educational attainment rates of Kansas students.
 As these efforts begin to make a difference, KHF expects to see increases in graduation rates across multiple Kansas counties.